-As we mentioned in a previous post, Cosmetic Dentistry is a rather new and unique field within the realm of dentistry as a whole.
-Changes and technological advancements are helping, of course, but truly beautiful cosmetic dentistry relies just as heavily on knowledge, skill, and artistry as it does on technology.
+As we mentioned in a previous post, Cosmetic Dentistry is a relatively new and unique field within dentistry.
+Changes and technological advancements are helping, of course, but excellent cosmetic dentistry relies just as heavily on knowledge, skill, and artistry as it does on technology.

 That’s because cosmetic dentistry is meant to be seen.
 It is right there, in your face (pun intended), and to be truly effective- it must blend seamlessly into your existing teeth.
-There are different types, including the creation of veneers, crowns or partials, bonding, whitening, and more.
-The common denominator that unites all the areas of cosmetic dentistry is the need for attention to detail, and an eye for perfection.
+There are different types, including creating veneers, crowns or partials, bonding, whitening, and more.
+The common denominator that unites all the areas of cosmetic dentistry is the need for attention to detail and an eye for perfection.

-It’s a particular skill, one that not all dentists possess, and that’s why we’re incredibly proud to have a world-class team working in our own on-site laboratory, and producing only the very best products for our patients.
+It’s a particular skill that not all dentists possess, and that’s why we’re incredibly proud to have a world-class team working in our on-site laboratory and producing only the very best products for our patients.

-Their dedication and artistry is vital to creating your perfect smile, and that’s a privilege that we don’t take lightly.
-After all, the beauty built during the cosmetic dentistry process — if you do it right — lasts for decades.
+Their dedication and artistry are vital to creating your perfect smile, a privilege we don’t take lightly.
+After all, the beauty built during cosmetic dentistry — if you do it right — lasts decades.

-With that said, here are the different types of cosmetic dental procedures we offer at Meza Dental.
+Here are the different cosmetic dental procedures we offer at Meza Dental.

 Veneers